getify/You-Dont-Know-JS/scope-closures/ch7.md

 * Must be invoked in a different branch of the scope chain from the variable(s)

-This observation-oriented definition reminds us that we shouldn't dismiss closure as some indirect, academic trivia.
+This observation-oriented definition means we shouldn't dismiss closure as some indirect, academic trivia.
 Instead, we should look and plan for the direct, concrete effects closure has on our program behavior.

 ## The Closure Lifecycle and Garbage Collection (GC)